 This article is based on, and written in relation to, findings of educational research and writings.
-The tenor of this article and associated resource is to allow the reader to reflect on children’s writing and is in no way a criticism of any school(s) policy or teachers’ practice.

 This document is produced with the intention of being used alongside our Real-World Literacy approach to teaching writing.
 To find out more about how to teach writing through this approach, go here.

 Talking About Writing: Writing Study